-Blood on the Sand - the fifth in the DI Andy Horton Series
+Blood on the Sand - no. 5 in the DI Andy Horton Series

 A cold grey January morning, a woman with a gun in her hand - a corpse on an abandoned golf course.
 Is she a killer?

 Horton doesn't think so.
 Soon he's uncovering a web of intrigue that ripples down the years and which someone is determined should never be revealed